7PintsOfCherryGarcia/sqzlib/README.md

 # sqzlib
-# fastA/Q sequence encoding with zlib compression
+# fastA/Q sequence encoding and compression

 ## What is it?